 Put this foot rest under your desk to fix a working setup that's not comfortable or ergonomic.
 It'll raise your feet to help alleviate strain on your lower back, and it'll feel great since it's made with high-rebound memory foam.
 And when you want to take a nap, carry it by its handle and bring it along.
 It'll make a great between-the-knees pillow or leg riser.
 This cushion is versatile.

 Blue light is similar to daylight, and it also happens to be exactly the color that all of your screens emit.
 So if you look at a screen all day and well into the night, you might have trouble sleeping.
 The fix?
-Get your style on by donning these inexpensive glasses that filter the blue light out.
-They come in a two-pack with various frame colors you can choose from, and the lenses are polarized.
+Get your style on by donning these blue light-blocking glasses that filter the light out.
+They come in a three-pack with various frame colors you can choose from.

 38. This portable shade that blocks the sun where you want it to

 Just when you want to sit in the yard or deck, the sun is at an angle that either blinds or burns you.
 This sunshade is an easy and inexpensive solution to that.
 Clip it to the deck, a tree, or the house with all four corner clips — and it'll create shade right where you need it.
 It can also handle a windy day, and it's easy to unclip so you can take it down before extreme weather.
 This is a small price for being able to work, read, or sip your coffee comfortably outside.

 39. These charcoal bags that help remove unwanted odors

 Put these bamboo charcoal bags into your shoes to absorb unwanted odors, and keep one in the car to absorb extra moisture in the air.
 The charcoal in these bags helps neutralize odors, and there are 12 of them in this package.
 That way, you can hang one anywhere you want.
 When they're tapped out, put them in the sun to refresh them — and then, they'll go right back to work.

 40. The drawer organizer made specifically for socks & delicates